goboru/cell-drawings/README.md

 - Neutrophils
 - Plasma cells

-Most of the illustrations show different versions of the same cell type, you can crop the image to use the one you like or separate the image and use the versions in different contexts.
+Most images include **multiple versions of the same cell type**—with slight variations in shape, style, or detail.
+You are encouraged to crop or separate them as needed to fit your specific use case.

 ## 🔖 License